mhizterkeyz/alx-system_engineering-devops/0x02-shell_redirections/README.md

-counts the number of directories and sub-directories in the current directory => 11-directories displays the 10 newest files in the current directory => 12-newest_files takes a list of words as input and prints only words that appear exactly once => 13-unique
+counts the number of directories and sub-directories in the current directory => 11-directories displays the 10 newest files in the current directory => 12-newest_files takes a list of words as input and prints only words that appear exactly once => 13-unique Display lines containing the pattern “root” from the file /etc/passwd => 14-findthatword